Play ground waiting for pupils to return to school

 It is wonderful to receive donations on any day, BUT on Tuesday 30th November donations go even further as GlobalGiving has ONE MILLION DOLLARS to share out proportionally to increase the donations made to all its projects!

 IF YOU CAN MAKE YOUR DONATION ON TUESDAY 30th NOVEMBER - IT WILL HELP SAM AND KINDERHULP AFRIKA EARN A LARGER SUM FROM THE MILLION DOLLAR FUND!

 You can donate in $, £ or €!

-It’s easy!
-Just click this link: https://www.globalgiving.org/gifts/ to buy and send the cards digitally.
+Just click this link: https://www.globalgiving.org/gifts/ to buy and send your cards digitally.
 The recipient can then choose which project to support, so it’s very important that you kindly ask them to donate their card to SAM! www.globalgiving.org/42553

-Thank you for your support and interest during this very difficult year.
-2020 will be a year none of us will forget in a hurry.
+Thank you for your support and continued interest during this very difficult and frustrating 2021.
 If you can’t give now, we of course understand, and would be grateful if you can help us by sharing the link and telling your friends about the work we are doing and all that we are achieving in Uganda.

 Jill van Leeuwen.

 Giving Tuesday flyer.